-2023 PROXY VOTING GUIDELINES CORPORATE GOVERNANCE PRINCIPLES
+2025 PROXY VOTING GUIDELINES CORPORATE GOVERNANCE PRINCIPLES

-22nd edition
+24th edition

-The Ethos Foundation brings together over 220 Swiss tax-exempt pension funds and institutions.
-Created in 1997, its aim is to promote socially responsible investment and to foster a stable and prosperous socioeconomic environment.
+The Ethos Foundation is composed of more than 250 tax-exempt Swiss pension funds and institutions.
+Founded in 1997, its aim is to promote socially responsible investment and to foster a stable and prosperous socio-economic environment.